 We do not judge people, that is not our role and nor is it our nature.
 We’ve all made mistakes, it’s part of being human and it’s partly how we learn.
 My mum says that it’s the ONLY way I learn, a bit rude, but she is my mum!
 I only ask that you respect the fact that the ethos of our clinic is prevention and optimised health.
 Past indiscretions are not my concern.
 Increasing awareness and adding legitimacy to the medical condition that is male hypogonadism needs to be respected.
 There must be no association between TRT and androgenic anabolic steroids.

-TRT is contraindicated in males with:-
+According to the BSSM Guidelines, TRT is contraindicated in males with:

 Testosterone Deficiency Syndrome is a well-recognised medical condition.
 You should only commence TRT if you have a true deficiency.
 I cannot over-emphasise the importance of an initial face-to-face consultation prior to starting TRT.
 It can be very difficult being objective when you are desperate for help, we tend to have tunnel vision and can often tread the path of least resistance, only to find that it’s a dead-end.